jtlapp/electron-affinity/README.md

 }
 ```

-Whenever an instance (or subclass) of `Error` is created in the one process and transferred via IPC to another process, by any means, the stack trace is removed prior to transfer.
+Whenever an instance (or subclass) of `Error` is created in the one process and transferred via IPC to another process, by any means, the stack trace and error code (if any) is removed prior to transfer.
 Electron does this, and the library does not obviate it.

 A main API that throws an error not wrapped in `RelayedError` results in an uncaught exception within the main process.
 Main APIs can return error objects, but Electron strips them of everything but the message.